 - 1. Students are expected to respect themselves and other members of Te Kupenga's community, keeping in mind the values of the Catholic Church, and the rights of freedom, justice and charity. - 2.
-Students are encouraged to engage in healthy debate along with free and healthy discussion on any matter, keeping in mind that they are not to inhibit or oppress or restrict the rights of others or adversely affect the learning of others. - 3.
+Students are encouraged to healthy debate and free and healthy discussion on any matter, keeping in mind that they are not to inhibit or oppress or restrict the freedom of others or adversely affect the learning of others. - 3.
 Students are expected to respect the cultures, traditions and customs of other students and members of Te Kupenga's community.